 Freelance Newbie is a Udemy course produced by a working freelancer.

-I took all my knowledge and experienced I gained from freelance web development and packed it into this course.
+I took all my knowledge and experience I gained from freelance web development and packed it into this course.
 It’s the highest-quality freelance course you can get for the money.
 But don’t take my word for it — check out the reviews.

 I also wrote a companion book available on Google Play and Amazon.
 (Note: I’m an affiliate of Amazon.
 I might get a small cut of the sale if you buy something.)
 This number-one new release shows you everything you need to know to become a freelance web developer: